The Dangers of Mixing Gabapentin and Alcohol

 Most detox facilities and alcohol addiction treatment centers use medication known to reduce cravings and make the overall withdrawal process more manageable.
 Common drugs include acamprosate calcium and naltrexone.
 Naltrexone is an anti-relapse medication that works by blocking the euphoric effects of alcohol on the body and mind.
 On the other hand, acamprosate calcium helps reduce the physical and mental stress an individual may experience after abstaining from alcohol.
 Both drugs work to alleviate withdrawal symptoms and aid in the maintenance of sobriety.

 Our trained staff will assist the patient at every stage of the detoxification process to help them remain stable by designing a detox plan customized to their needs.
 So, if you’ve been hesitant to start the alcohol detox because you’re concerned about the withdrawal symptoms, alcohol detox at home may be the perfect option for you.
 You do not need to join a substance abuse program; instead, you can maintain your usual sense of normalcy while going through this difficult stage of the recovery process with our professionals.

 If an individual taking this medication intends to drink alcohol or take other supplements, they should consult their doctor first.
 When patients consume alcohol before taking medication, it can lead to severe complications: a depressant and an anticonvulsant drug combination can be extremely dangerous.

-If you or a loved one are struggling with addiction and need help, the expert clinical team at DreamLife Recovery is here to help.
+If you or a loved one are struggling with addiction and need help, the expert clinical team at DreamLife Recovery is here to help with our alcohol treatment program and prescription drug rehab.
 Located just outside of Pittsburgh, Pennsylvania, our addiction specialists are here and ready to help you get on the road to recovery.
 Contact our admissions team if you’d like to know more about our treatments, facility, and get ready to get your dream life.